forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 ## Adding Teams and Sports

 Great job!
-You just built a simple but fully functioning API using Hugo’s Output formats and cusotm templates.
+You just built a simple but fully functioning API using Hugo’s Output formats and custom templates.
 While we're on a roll, let’s keep going with some additional features.

 ### Adding Teams